 If so, reinstall the fuel cap, making sure to fully install the cap.
-See "Filling Your Tank" in the Index.
+See Filling Your Tank on page 5-9.
 The diagnostic system can determine if the fuel cap has been left off or improperly installed.
 A loose or missing fuel cap will allow fuel to evaporate into the atmosphere.
 A few driving trips with the cap properly installed should turn the light off.